jlonsdale/CV/README.md

 ## Jessie Lonsdale

-i have a very big brain it is veyr large and i am veyr intelligent. aaa my brain is expanding aaaaaaaaaa

 I'm Jessie Lonsdale, a recent physics graduduate from UCL.
 Through my degree I've acquired keen problem solving skills, teamwork experience and exceptional mathematical capabilities.
 I find it satisfying applying these skills to solving problems with code and I take pride in the quality of my work.

 ## Skills